 Mouse Actions are invoked as if the real user was directly using the mouse.
-They range from different Left and Right mouse button actions to hover over and drag & drop actions to cover all scenarios.
+They range from different Left and Right mouse button actions, for which you could specifying where to send the click, to hover over and drag&drop actions to help covering all scenarios.

 Scroll Actions are used to ensure that the element is visible on the screen.
-You can scroll the application in three different ways - top, bottom and center.
+You can scroll the element to three different positions - top, bottom and center of the page.

 Once you have added the necessary actions, you still have to verify that those actions lead to a successful result and everything happened as expected.
 There are several ways to verify elements in Test Studio:

 Quick Verification - create an easy verification from the Quick Tasks menu.

 Advanced Verification - craft a custom verification from the Sentence Verification Builder.